 3. Ferrari World Abu Dhabi

 Ferrari World Abu Dhabi is an exhilarating theme park that offers thrills and entertainment for visitors of all ages.
-This theme park is an ideal destination for adventure seekers and motor enthusiasts with adrenaline-pumping roller coaster rides, interactive attractions, and live shows.
+This theme park is ideal for adventure seekers and motor enthusiasts with adrenaline-pumping roller coaster rides, interactive attractions, and live shows.

 4. Al Fahidi Historical Neighborhood